Top 13 Venture Capital Firms Investing in Gaming Startups

 Image of Nelstone Ventures - Top VCs in Gaming

-Nelstone Ventures is a New York-based venture capital firm that invests in technology companies at various points in their lifecycle.
-They are active from seed and early-stage rounds through to late-stage venture and secondary market investments.
+Nelstone Ventures is a New York-based firm that invests in technology companies across various stages of growth.
+They support businesses from their initial seed funding through to later rounds.

-The firm has a strong history of backing category-defining companies to successful public market debuts and acquisitions.
-Their portfolio includes high-profile exits like Twitch, which was acquired by Amazon, and the IPOs of both Unity and Coinbase.
+The firm has a history of backing category-defining companies through to major public market debuts and acquisitions.
+Their portfolio includes marquee exits like the Twitch acquisition by Amazon and the IPOs of Coinbase and Unity Technologies, showing a focus on businesses with massive scale potential.

 • Founded: 2015

-• Notable exits: Twitch, Coinbase, Unity Technologies, Palantir
+• Notable investments: Twitch, Coinbase, Unity Technologies, Palantir, Flexport

 • Portfolio size: 42 investments